Alexei Yashin: Contract disputes

 Off the ice, Yashin's time in Ottawa was tumultuous.
 Senators' management initially viewed Daigle, who had been selected first overall in the 1993 NHL entry draft, as the franchise's cornerstone player.
 While they hesitated in offering Yashin a five-year, $4 million contract, they signed Daigle to one of the largest rookie contracts in history and touted him over Yashin for the Calder Memorial Trophy at the conclusion of the 1993–94 season.
 Yashin began making demands to re-negotiate his contract in June 1994, threatening to hold out, later demanding a trade.
 However, before he could complete his threat, the NHL locked out the players in a labour action, causing a delay to the start of the 1994–95 season.
 The lockout lasted until January 1995.
 Yashin became the first NHL player to swap leagues during the lockout, signing with the Las Vegas Thunder of the International Hockey League (IHL) in October.
 Yashin was criticized by the National Hockey League Players' Association (NHLPA) representative Steve Chiasson, claiming that signing in the IHL took away jobs from other hockey players.
-This was exemplified by Ottawa's newest first overall draft pick from the 1994 NHL entry draft, Radek Bonk, who was also in a contract stalemate with the team, and was contracted to Las Vegas.
+This was exemplified by Ottawa's newest first round draft pick from the 1994 NHL entry draft, Radek Bonk, who was also in a contract stalemate with the team, and was contracted to Las Vegas.
 Bonk, who had starred with Las Vegas the prior season, saw his ice time decline as he was replaced by Yashin on the power play and his production plummeted, with many Ottawa fans now seeing Bonk as a bust.
 After Yashin and Kevin Dineen signed with IHL teams during the lockout, the IHL commissioner, Bob Ufer, prevented any further signings of NHL players within the league.
 While with Las Vegas, Yashin underwent surgery for a hernia, missing three weeks.
 In 24 games with the Thunder, Yashin scored 15 goals and 35 points.
 Once the lockout ended in January 1995, Yashin was informed he was no longer eligible to play in the IHL.
 He continued to hold out and was suspended by Ottawa without pay until he returned to the team.
 He finally agreed to return to the Senators on 21 January after arriving at an agreement concerning bonuses with management.
 He recorded his first three-point game of the season on 2 February, tallying one goal and two assists in a 6–4 loss to the Boston Bruins.
 The game after he had been benched for indifferent play by his coach, Rick Bowness, Yashin recorded a hat trick in a 5–5 tie with the Washington Capitals on 23 February.
 After Daigle was moved to join Yashin's line alongside Rob Gaudreau, the three began scoring at a heightened pace, with Yashin adding three assists in a 11–4 thumping by the Quebec Nordiques on 26 March.
 The line registered eight points in the game and scored 75 percent of the team's goals, but their defensive capabilities were limited, as they were on the ice for three of the New Jersey Devils' goals in a 4–2 loss on 29 March.
 He finished the season with 21 goals and 44 points in 47 games.